morucci/repoxplorer/README.md

 # RepoXplorer

-RepoXplorer is small stats and charts utility for GIT repositories.
+RepoXplorer is a small stats and charts utility for GIT repositories.
 Its aims purpose is to ease visualization of stats for one or more projects.

+As lot of projects are composed of multiple sub-projects (server, client, libraries).
+RepoXplorer let's you define how a project is composed and then compute stats across multiple sub-projects.

+Furthermore it is possible to define author identities by listing author' emails and then avoid duplicated author in computed stats.

-RepoXplorer is based on ElasticSearch and Pecan.
+RepoXplorer rely on ElasticSearch and Pecan.
 Once the service is started only a web browser is needed to access the user interface.

-As lot of projects are composed of multiple sub-projects RepoXplorer let's you define how a project is composed and then compute stats across multiple sub-projects.

-Furthermore it is possible to define author identities by listing author' emails and then avoid duplicated author in computed stats.

 ## How to install